Samagra-Development/Samagra-Website/src/pages/our-team/index.md

       Prudential and in Impact Venture Capital in Unitus Ventures and Gray Matters Capital.
 She is the cofounder of Kahaniyah where she helps companies to simplify strategy with data storytelling.
-She is a published author of 4 books on Finance and History.
+She is a published author of four books on Finance and History.
 Debleena is a part time advisor at Samagra, helping the Outreach team in building the narrative of the company.
     image: /img/debleena-profile-photo.jpg
     linkedInProfile: https://www.linkedin.com/in/debleena-majumdar-766978/
     name: Debleena Majumdar